SlavyanDesu/ImgBin/README.md

 ## Features

 - File upload and management
-- Image and video transformations
+- Image transformations
 - Cookie-based validation for image deletion, ensuring that only the owner of an uploaded image can delete it
 - Responsive design for mobile and desktop
+- Image moderations

 ## Technologies Used

 - Node.js
 - Express.js
+- NSFWJS
 - [Cloudinary](https://cloudinary.com)
 - Prisma
 - [Neon](https://neon.tech)